.

 • Evaluate LIS system performance and user satisfaction continuously.

-This basic project plan provides a structured approach to successfully planning and launching laboratory information system software.
-FYI, the LIS company you contract with may also have a project plan (see LigoLab’s project plan template here).
+This basic project plan offers a clear framework for organizing and launching a laboratory information system initiative.
+Your LIS lab vendor may also provide its own project plan for reference.
+For example, LigoLab offers a detailed project plan template you can review (see LigoLab’s project plan template here).

 Implementation Review and Support